sysdrum/amdgpu-pro-fans/README.md

 License: Apache Version 2.0

 This is now a beta release written in unix style bash script.
-It is a simple utility that allows you to set the fan speeds and check themals for AMD cards that supports both the AMDGPU open and AMD GPU PRO driver.
+It is a simple utility that allows you to set the fan speeds and check thermals for AMD cards that supports both the AMDGPU open and AMD GPU PRO driver.

 ## Stable Branch
 The current master branch is the stable release.